Updated: Dec. 1, 2024

 If you’ve been reading my newsletters for any length of time, you know how I feel about added sugar.
 So many major health issues start with the overconsumption of sugar – and it’s hidden everywhere – even salad dressings and other condiments!

 That’s when the Sugar Research Foundation (now the Sugar Association) funded two review articles published in the New England Journal of Medicine by professors of Nutrition at Harvard University.
-In these reviews, authors determined that sugar wasn’t the problem, and reducing fat and cholesterol intake were the only dietary measures that would impact heart health.
+In these reviews, the authors determined that sugar wasn’t the problem; they said reducing fat and cholesterol intake were the only dietary measures that would impact heart health.
 This information became the driving force behind the low-fat diet recommendations.
 But the authors never disclosed that their funding came from the sugar industry – and that sounds like a conflict of interest to me!

 Why fat is an important part of a healthy diet

-Despite these efforts, you should know that fat is not the enemy.
-You need healthy fats to be healthy, and for weight loss.
+Despite these efforts, I assure you that fat is not the enemy.
+Healthy fats are essential for good health and weight loss.
 Natural fat increases immunity, provides energy, stabilizes blood sugar, and plays an important role in controlling hunger.
 Consuming fat prompts the release of Leptin, a hormone that triggers that “full” feeling.
-And when you don’t consume enough of the “good” fats your body needs, it tends to hold on to the pockets of fat that are stored in places you’d rather not have them – like around your middle, on your bottom or in your thighs.
+And when you don’t consume enough of the “good” fats your body needs, it tends to hold on to the pockets of fat that are stored where you’d rather not have it – like around your middle, on your bottom or in your thighs.

 Did you know that your brain is the fattiest organ you have?
 Cognitive function relies on the consumption of quality fats.
 The list of body functions depending on fat is long, and includes absorption of nutrients, building cell membranes to protect cells, blood clotting, fighting inflammation, hormone health, keeping skin, eyes and bones healthy, reproductive health, and optimal metabolism.
 That’s a lot of reasons to understand that eating fat is essential!